“You should be able to look wildlife sculpture in the eye and see life.” (Hamish Mackie)

 Hamish has works in public and private collections around the world.
 His wildlife sculptures are cast in bronze or silver as limited editions, each signed, dated and numbered.
 Each sculpture takes on average four months to be sculpted, moulded and then cast into bronze using the lost wax method.
 It is a highly skilled, labour-intensive process.

 In 2007, Hamish built a studio in Oxfordshire, where he now lives and works with his wife Laura and their three daughters.
 He has travelled to Antarctica, the Falkland Islands, South Georgia, Africa, United Arab Emirates, Australia and India, as well as all over Europe, to study wildlife and he often writes about these trips on his blog.

 In 2014, Hamish Mackie won a major public art commission for the Berkeley Homes Goodman’s Fields Horses development in the City of London – six life and quarter size horses running loose through the pedestrianised plaza.
-During this year long project, he collaborated with Lockbund to create a new foundry big enough for the job that required over a kilometre of steel for the armatures, six tonnes of clay, one tonne of silicone rubber and four tonnes of bronze.
+During this year long project, he collaborated with Lockbund Foundry to create a new foundry big enough for the job that required over a kilometre of steel for the armatures, six tonnes of clay, one tonne of silicone rubber and four tonnes of bronze.
 The sculptures were unveiled in 2015 to critical acclaim and the following year, won the Public Monuments and Sculptures Association’s Marsh Award for Excellence in Public Fountains.

-In 2016, Hamish also presented his sixth Solo Show, ‘Life in Bronze’, at Mall Galleries, London which proved a huge success.
+In 2016, Hamish also presented his sixth Solo Show, Life in Bronze, at Mall Galleries, London to great critical acclaim.
 You can download the catalogue below.

 If you would like to contact Hamish to discuss a commission in silver or bronze or to make an appointment to visit his studio and view his wildlife sculptures, you can reach him on +44 (0) 7971 028 098 or +44 (0) 1608 737 859 – or use the contact form here.